nchursin/ApexIntentionActions/README.md

 Since MavensMate requires ST 3, there will be no ST 2 support.

 ## Installation
+### From repository via Package Control

+This requires [Package Control](https://packagecontrol.io/installation) to be installed.

+0. Remove the package if you have installed it manually previously.
+1. Use `Package Control: Add Repository` command.
+Paste this repository URL.
+2. Use `Package Control: Install Package`.
+3. Search for `ApexIntentionActions`.
+Hit `Enter` when you find it.

 ### Manual

 1. Download [a release](https://github.com/nchursin/ApexIntentionActions/releases "Releases page").
 Rename it to `Apex Intention Actions.sublime-package`